- 1 Is Football Index Legit?

-Why do members say that Football Index is a Scam?
+Why do people say it’s a Scam?

 The main reason that you will hear that Football Index is a scam is very simple.
 They will have had a bad experience on the Football Index.
 What they don’t tell you?
 It was most likely their fault.